 If the quality needs to be improved, the inspection will visit the organization again within the agreed period, to see whether the improvements have been implemented.
 If there are serious issues, the inspector can issue a negative advice.
 A negative advice can lead to a measure or (temporary) closure.

 The OLB cooperates with MBO Bonaire to train pedagogical staff in accordance with the quality requirements in the island ordinance.
 In consultation with the employer, employees can register directly with MBO Bonaire.

-For owners of childcare centres who are in training, there are ‘flying teachers’.
-A flying teacher can be called upon when the owner or pedagogical employee of a childcare centre is studying to become a pedagogical employee at level 2, 3 or 4.
+For owners of childcare centers who are in training, there are ‘flying teachers’.
+A flying teacher can be called upon when the owner or pedagogical employee of a childcare center is studying to become a pedagogical employee at level 2, 3 or 4.
 An internship within the own organization is then conducted with a supervisor from outside.
 The costs of the flying teacher are carried by BES(t) 4 kids.
 The teachers are deployed in collaboration with MBO Bonaire by the OLB.

 In addition, courses and training that are offered from the BES(t) 4 kids program can be followed on Bonaire.
 For example, on the subject of first aid, domestic violence and child abuse and pre-school education.

 Growth package labour conditions BES(t) 4 kids